michaelsevilla/pdsw15/docs/sc-rebuttal.md

 > How does Mantle scale?
 > - reviewer 3

-We do not present scalability results in the paper, but the system will scale with the number of servers but the balancer gets more finicky the more MDSs that get added (this statement is anecdotal).
-While we agree that scalability is important, we stress that our conclusions stress efficiency: is it better to immediately spread load aggressively or to understand the capacity of your MDS to split load at the right time under the right conditions.
+The system will scale with the number of servers but the balancer gets more finicky the more MDSs that get added (this statement is anecdotal).
+While we agree that scalability is important, we stress that our conclusions stress efficiency: for a given workload, is it better to immediately spread load aggressively or to understand the capacity of your MDS to split load at the right time under the right conditions.
 The latter argument is more appealing but has more complexity and this paper tries to demonstrate the benefits of such an approach.
-While we do not come up with an architecture that works well for many types of workloads and better than the state of the art (GIGA+), we do present a framework that looks at these factors from a different angle and gives rise to a system that can explore these different strategies in a holistic way.
+While we do not come up with an architecture that is better than the state-of-the-art (e.g., GIGA+) or that works well for many workloads, we do present a framework that looks at these factors from a different angle and gives rise to a system that can explore these different strategies in a holistic way.

 ## Reviewer 1:

-> 1. How linked to CephFS is this system? above
+> 1. How linked to CephFS is this system?

+above

 > 2. Can this technique be more sophisticated?

 The actual technique, of separating the metadata policy from its mechanisms, is left intentionally simple, but lets the administrator layer more sophisticated balancers, with different metrics, statistical modeling, or machine learning, on top is the intent.

-> 3. Why didn`t  we use different kinds of loads (instead of just creates in separate directories)? above
+> 3. Why didn`t  we use different kinds of loads (instead of just creates in separate directories)?

-### Positives
-"Nevertheless, the paper is good and will be of interest to the community."
+above

 ## Reviewer 2: